aplteam/Cider/README.md

 # Cider Project Manager

 Cider offers some User commands that are useful to manage projects.
-An API is also available.
+It comes as a set of Dyalog user commands, but an API is also available.

 ## Requirements